Kaystevee/Data-Professional-Survey/README.md

 # Data Cleaning Process
 **Data import**
-* Downloaded the dataset, had an overview of the CSV file on Excel and imported the Dataset to Power BI
+* Downloaded the dataset, had an overview of the CSV file on Excel, and imported the Dataset to Power BI **Data cleaning**
+* Deleted empty columns
+* Split column by delimiter on column (Q1- Which Title Best Fits Your Current Role) so as to have the desired Data Profession such as Data Analyst, Data Architect, Data Engineer, Data Scientist, Database Developer, Other, and Student/Looking/None and Deleted the new column.
+*